ncatlab/nlab-content/pages/4904.md

 A comprehensive statement of these facts is in [[Higher Topos Theory|HTT, section 5.5.9]].

-+-- {: .un_prop}
++-- {: .num_prop}
 ###### Proposition
 **(second model structure)**

 Let $T$ be the [[Lawvere theory]] for commutative [[associative algebra]]s over a ring $k$.
 Then $CAlg_k$ becomes a [[simplicial model category]] with

-* weak equivalences the morphisms whose underlying morphusms of simplicial sets are weak equivalences;
+* weak equivalences the morphisms whose underlying morphism of simplicial sets are weak equivalences in the [[classical model structure on simplicial sets]];

 * fibrations the morphisms $X \to Y$ such that $X \to \pi_0 X \times_{\pi_0 Y} Y$ is a degreewise surjection.